Company Rule

 Beginning of Civil Services

-Hastings took steps to separate the commercial and administrative activities of the company
+Hastings took steps to separate the commercial and administrative

 Gave large powers to the covenanted civil servants